 And then I attempt to move; a gentle scooch or roll to my side, nothing quite as complex as sitting up.
 There is an enormous slam of pain that causes me to see stars.
 [Yes, that’s a real thing.]
 I’m confused by where the pain is.
 Not my butt.
 Not my butt?
 No, my lower back.
 Right where my tramp tattoo would be if I had one.
 Somehow I’ve managed to throw out my back.
 Except all I’ve done between (a) pre-surgery and (b) post-surgery is lie down.
 With my butt up in the air.
 For almost two hours.

 This is not the first time my back has been “thrown out.”
 Even though I was unconscious at the time, I know exactly what happened.
 Due to the marvelous effects of anesthesia, my muscles completely relax.
 All of them.
 In my jack-knifed position, gravity does its thing and pulls my lower half away from my upper half at the sacroiliac joint.
 After surgery is complete, I am rolled over onto my back and laid FLAT as a board onto a gurney.
 Because I am unconscious during all of this, I cannot say to someone, “Uh, my back’s feeling kind of wonky, so let’s take this slow,” giving myself the opportunity to brace my torso and large leg muscles to compensate for the lack of strength and control in my lower back.

-What was supposed to be an outpatient procedure, now involves staying overnight and getting LOTS of opioids for the various post-op pains I am now experiencing below the belt.
+What was supposed to be an outpatient procedure, now involves staying overnight and getting LOTS of opioids for the various post-op pains I am now experiencing from the waist down.

-And for those of you who’ve been paying attention to the new television ads for something called “O.I.C.,” you can probably name one of the most troubling Opioid-Induced side effects.
+And for those of you who’ve been paying attention to the television ads for something called “O.I.C.,” you can probably name one of the most troubling Opioid-Induced side effects.
 Hint: it starts with a “C”.
 Yep, you got it: Constipation.
 Severe constipation after asshole surgery.
 Are ya feelin’ me?

 I think to myself, “Hemorrhoid used to be my least favorite word in the world.
 Now constipation is vying for first place.”